YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As an team leader
 In order to keep my business data secure
-I wanto to be able decide which users to which projects whill have access to
+I wanto to be able decide which users to which projects will have access to

 #### 1.3.1.
 Users management